Ayyasudeen/MERN-Todo-Auth-Fullstack/notes.md

 5. created db in the mongodb atlas and pasted the MONGO_URI link with username and password
 6. create folders in the backend folder, controllers, models, routes
 7. JWT_SECRET is created in the .env and a secret is used for it which no one can guess
+8. Add authorize middleware to the routes where authorization is necessary